-Please remember that you MUST be registered to play in Lower Loudoun Little League at the Juniors level to try out.
+Please remember that you MUST be registered to play in Lower Loudoun Little League at the Juniors/Seniors level to try out.
 Please note in the “Comments” section of your registration that you intend to try out for the Middle School League.
-If you have already registered without adding the note, please email Mark Wood at the email address below.
-You will not be able to try out if you do not register before the first try out date, expected to be in February 2017.
+If you have already registered without adding the note, please email the Player Agent.
+You will not be able to try out if you do not register before the first try out date.

 Question: Who is eligible to participate in the Middle School Program?

 - AND in 6th, 7th or 8th grade

 Eligible players may tryout and may be selected for a middle school team.

 Player MUST register for the spring season, select “Juniors” or “Seniors” division, and add comment indicating they wish to tryout for the middle school team

 Question: Which local little leagues are participating in the Middle School Program?

 Answer: Assuming there is sufficient participation, each LLLL team will play a schedule consisting of teams representing middle schools located within the boundaries of Central Loudoun Little League (CLLL), Loudoun South Little League (LSLL), and Dulles Little League DLL), in addition to the other teams located within the LLLL boundaries.